Tonya Ingram

 Tonya Ingram (September 1, 1991 – December 30, 2022) was an American poet, author, speaker, disability activist, and mental health advocate.

 Ingram died on December 30, 2022, waiting for a kidney transplant.

 Life

 Education

 Ingram was a graduate of New York University and Otis College of Art and Design.

+While at NYU, Ingram performed on the school's poetry slam team, which won the 2013 College Unions Poetry Slam Invitational.
+Ingram founded the team alongside Eric Silver, Matthew Sparacino, and Safia Elhillo.
+They were coached by Mahogany Browne.

 Performance and poetry

-Ingram's writing was often about Black feminism and living with Lupus and kidney failure.
+Ingram's writing was often about Black feminism and living with lupus and kidney failure.

 Ingram performed at the Nuyorican Poets Café, The John F. Kennedy Center for the Performing Arts, and Lexus Verses and Flow's variety show.

 Her work was featured in the 2021 Madewell "What Are You Made Of?
 Creatives of Color" campaign, Hallmark's Mahogany Writing Community and card brand, MIGA Swimwear, The New York Times, To Write Love on Her Arms, and Hello Giggles.

 Ingram was the curator of Poetry in Color Live! at Los Angeles County Museum of Art.

 Journalism and activism

 In addition to poetry, Ingram wrote and contributed to high-profile journalistic pieces on wasted organ donations, the dysfunction of the American healthcare system, the impact of COVID-19 on disabled people, and other disability rights issues.
 In 2021, she testified as a patient on the kidney transplant waitlist on a House of Representatives hearing regarding the organ transplant system.